gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Installation.md

 Installation
 =============================

-Gini Pay SDK can either be installed by using Swift Package Manager or by manually dragging the required files to your project.
+Gini Bank SDK can either be installed by using Swift Package Manager or by manually dragging the required files to your project.

 ## Swift Package Manager